-Please note that on AIT accredited academic programmes, the first attempt in a subject is included in your programme fee.
+Please note that on TUS accredited academic programmes, the first attempt in a subject is included in your programme fee.
 Repeat examination fees will apply thereafter, as per Institute policy.

 Examinations are delivered in accordance with the Institute’s Marks and Standards.
 Changes are not permitted to the Examinations Timetable.

 Students sitting TUS managed examinations are advised to check the online examination timetables regularly in case any changes take place.
 Students are also advised to reconfirm the date and time of each examination on the web based timetables within 24 hours of each scheduled examination.
 Students sitting external examinations must ensure that they are aware of external examination dates.
 In addition, students must ensure that they have registered for and paid the appropriate examination fee by the relevant closing date, where relevant.
 Students should make themselves aware of examination entry closing dates, fees etc.

 Additional examination fees are payable separately and in some cases directly to professional bodies.
 The Department of Lifelong Learning is not responsible in instances where this does not occur.

 On the morning or afternoon of the respective examination, candidates must present to the examination invigilator with an TUS student card or the relevant professional body student card, whichever is relevant prior to being admitted to the examination.
 Failure to do so will mean non-admittance to the examination.